6 - Wed, 9:30–11:20 am, Oct 19–Nov 23

 Neil Ritchie, a former CBC radio producer, will draw from his vast library of videos and CDs for an entertaining and enlightening look at music icons.

-Please note that enrolment in this course is reserved for adults 55+.
+Please note that enrollment in this course is reserved for adults 55+.